 Closer to the time of rotation in 2020, MTG Arena may hold special events and rewards to help “renew” players’ collections for the new Standard environment.
 If there are events and rewards, they’ll be from the last 4 sets only – Throne of Eldraine, Theros: Beyond Death, Ikoria: Lair of Behemoths, and Core Set 2021.

-- There will be no Limited events (Draft or Sealed) for sets rotating out of Standard.
+- Events: There will be not be any scheduled Limited events (Draft or Sealed) for sets rotating out of Standard.
 Quick Draft and Sealed events will use sets starting from Throne of Eldraine and going forward.

 - Booster Packs and Wildcard Crafting: You can still redeem Wildcards and purchase packs from the rotating sets, but there will be an in-game reminder and confirmation message to let players know that the card is due to be rotated out soon.

-- Players may receive bonus gifts and rewards that consist of cards only from the new Standard format, to kick-start their post-rotation collection.
+- Renewal: Players may receive bonus gifts and rewards that consist of cards only from the new Standard format, to kick-start their post-rotation collection.

 Having your hard earned collection rotated out isn’t always a pleasant experience, especially since your cards cannot be exchanged for any other kind of currency.
 Though you can still play them in Historic formats, the impacts on each player will differ based on their situation, based on factors such as: